FairgateLabs/rust-bitvmx-broker/docs/architecture.md

 ## Sending a message

-Three paths, and which one a message takes decides whether it is durable before the call returns.
+Four paths: node sends persist in the outgoing queue before returning; channel sends write to server storage directly.

-**Queued, `BrokerNode::send_peer`.** The message is written to the outgoing queue with a fresh retry state and the call returns.The next `tick` walks the queue oldest first and delivers every message whose retry delay has elapsed.
+**Queued, `BrokerNode::send_peer`.** The message is written to the outgoing queue with a fresh retry state and the call returns.
+The next `tick` walks the queue oldest first and delivers every message whose retry delay has elapsed.
 A delivered message is removed from the outgoing queue.
 A failed one has its attempt recorded and its next retry pushed further out.
 Once the attempts run out it moves to the dead letter queue.
 Each tick delivers at most a fixed number per destination, so one unreachable or slow destination cannot consume the whole pass.

+**Queued in-process, `BrokerNode::send_service`.** The full destination identifier and payload are serialized into the outgoing queue.
+The next `tick` walks it oldest first, sends each message through `LocalChannel::send`, and removes it only after a successful send.
+This flow has no per-tick limit, retry backoff or dead letter handling.
+A send error stops the tick and leaves the message queued for a later tick.

 **Immediate over the network, `RemoteChannel::send` and `BrokerClient::send_msg`.** The call connects if needed, sends, and returns once the receiving broker has stored the message.
 There is no queue and no retry, so a failure is the caller's to handle.

-**Immediate in-process, `LocalChannel::send` and `BrokerNode::send_service`.** The message goes straight into server storage, with no network and no serialization.
+**Immediate in-process, `LocalChannel::send`.** The message goes straight into server storage, with no network and no serialization.
 Note that this path does not pass the connection checks: the rate limit, the queue cap and the routing table are applied to what arrives over a connection, and a local send has no connection.
 Components sharing a process are inside the boundary those checks defend.
+Queued service delivery uses this same local path and bypasses the same checks.

 ## Receiving a message